jwood/addressbook/README.md

 and more.

 ## Setup
-* gem install rails
+* gem install bundler
-* rake gems:install
+* bundle install
 * Copy config/database.yml.template to config/database.yml and configure your database
 * rake db:migrate
 * Once the app is running, be sure to set your home address in the settings section